 It is imperative that Hiring Departments contact ISSS AS SOON AS THEY KNOW that an H-1B position will end, either through voluntary or involuntary means.

 If an H-1B worker voluntarily terminates his or her employment, an employer is not liable for the cost of return transportation abroad [8 C.F.R.
 214.2(h)(4)(iii)(E)].
 The employee should depart the United States on the final day of employment with the sponsoring employer, unless he or she has secured H-1B sponsorship of another employer or otherwise changed immigration status.
 There is a discretionary 60 day grace period, but employee should be aware that this grace period is not automatic.

 If the employer dismisses the H-1B worker prior to the end of the period of authorized employment, the employer must present a check to the employee equivalent to the reasonable costs of return transportation to the alien's last place of foreign residence.
 Dismissal for any reason, even for cause, triggers this provision.
 INA 214(c)(5)(A); 8 C.F.R.
 214.2(h)(4)(iii)(E)

-- Department notifies ISSS that an individual’s employment will be terminated
+- Department notifies ISSS that an individual’s employment has been terminated

 - ISSS withdraws the LCA and then sends a withdrawal request to USCIS via UPS